petrmiculek/Face_Presentation_Attack_Detection/notes.md

     * hinch: there will be differences with varying num_workers

 * compare explanations of two different models

-* before running mass-generation of explanations, the evaluate-script needs argparsing #DONE#

 * changing paths to the dataset is tricky in:
     * loading a dataset through the datasets.csv already says, where the dataset paths